zhyifei/docs.zh-cn/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     ```vb
     wfApp.PersistableIdle = _
         Function(e As WorkflowApplicationIdleEventArgs)
-            'Send the current WriteLine outputs to the status window.
+            ' Send the current WriteLine outputs to the status window.
             Dim writers = e.GetInstanceExtensions(Of StringWriter)()
             For Each writer In writers
                 UpdateStatus(writer.ToString())